VidCutter Lets You Easily Trim And Merge Videos In Linux

 But not all of us require all those advanced features, do we?
-For me, simple trimming the videos is often sufficient for my needs.
-I think I was not the only one to think this way.
-Someone heard my prayers and released VidCutter.
+For me, simply trimming the videos is often sufficient for my needs.

-VidCutter is a new open source video editor that does video trimming and merging, that’s all.
-Since it doesn’t provide advanced features, it is fairly simple to use and that’s what makes it more useful for simple editing tasks of splitting or joining videos.
+Since it doesn’t provide advanced features, it is fairly simple to use, and that’s what makes it more useful for simple editing tasks of splitting or joining videos.

 VidCutter is a cross-platform video editor based on QT5.
 It uses FFmpeg for the backend.
-If I have to list the features, it would be:

 • Open source

-• Cross-platform app available for Linux, Windows and MacOS
+• Cross-platform app available for Linux, Windows and macOS

-• Supports most of the common video formats such as: AVI, MP4, MPEG 1/2, WMV, MP3, MOV, 3GP, FLV etc
+• Supports most of the common video formats such as AVI, MP4, MPEG 1/2, WMV, MP3, MOV, 3GP, FLV etc

 • Simple interface